 Field Sobriety Tests

 Almost any traffic stop by law enforcement is stressful.
 When you’re pulled over and the officer suspects that you are Driving While Impaired or Driving Under the Influence things are all the more nerve-racking.
 DUI/DWI arrests usually end up involving many factors and observations by the police that the State's Attorney will attempt to use in their case against you.
 These factors usually include: Field Observations and Standardized Field Sobriety Tests which are the subjects of this page; They also, however, can include evidence resulting from any breath or blood tests.
 An experienced Baltimore County DUI/DWI lawyer can evaluate the significance of the State's evidence and determine the best course of action for your particular situation.
-Attorney William A. Stavros has over twenty four years of experience handling DUI/DWI cases.
+Attorney William A. Stavros has over twenty five years of experience handling DUI/DWI cases.
 His Baltimore County office is located in Towson and his Eastern Shore office is located in Queen Anne's County in Centreville.

 You can contact Mr. Stavros for a free consultation by calling (410) 825-3300 or (410) 739-0794 on Maryland's Eastern Shore.Field Observations